 (b) notify the prime contractor or track owner of the incident as soon as practicable; and

-(c) provide the reasonable assistance required by an authorized officer, or an officer of an emergency service, to deal with the situation.
+(c) provide the reasonable assistance required by an authorised officer, or an officer of an emergency service, to deal with the situation.

 Penalty: $1 000.